pkgw/website-netlify-experiment/content/howto/print-to-remarkable-on-fedora.md

 **Note**: This is post-facto and is probably missing some steps.

-1. Install [rmapi].
-As of writing, the command is `go get -u github.com/juruen/rmapi`.
-Adding the option `-v` to `go get` adds more diagnostic output.
+1. Install [rmapi]; binaries available [here][rmapi-binaries].
+2. Several SELinux-y steps that may be somewhat confused:
-2. Copy the resulting binary from `~/go/bin/rmapi` to `/var/spool/lpd/rmapi`,
+   1. Copy/move the binary to `/usr/bin`.
-   for reasons that I forget.
-3. Fix SELinux permissions for the binary: `sudo /sbin/restorecon -v /var/spool/lpd/rmapi`.
+   2. Set its SELinux permissions:  `sudo /sbin/restorecon -v /usr/bin/rmapi`.
+   3. Move it to `/var/spool/lpd/rmapi`.
+   4. We can probably just leave it in `/usr/local/bin` or something; note however that the driver script below hardcodes the executable path.
-3. Set up the following script as `/usr/lib/cups/backend/remarkable`, owned by root, no unusual permissions:
+3. Set up the following script as `/usr/lib/cups/backend/remarkable`, owned by root, permissions 755 or so:

    ```sh
    #!/bin/bash